emmajanedrews/base-template/_posts/2017-12-05-how-are-millennial-employees-different.md

 First of all, **M****illennials speak up about questions and concerns that past generations did not.&nbsp;**This doesn’t mean they’re entitled, it just means they understand what they need in order to perform and be successful.
 Many times, Millennials simply want to understand the “why” of what they’re being told to do.

 When I first joined the workforce, I wasn’t given that “why.”
-When I was assigned tasks I was told to just do them, often without clear reason.
+When I was assigned tasks, I was told to just do them, often without clear reason.

 Millennials won’t just “go do” things.
 They want to understand why a given task is being asked of them, so that they can perform towards the best result.